 Learn how to properly wash and care for your denim with our expert-vetted methods for keeping your baby blues looking their best.
 Our brand-new, updated Darks Detergent is designed to deep clean everyday fabrics like denim, keeping them beautifully vibrant while fighting stains and dirt.
 Discover our best methods for cleansing denim at home, ahead.

-Treat stains with Stain Solution, and pretreat susceptible areas such as the pant hem.
-Use your finger or Stain Brush to work the solution into the fabric.
+Treat stains with Stain Solution, and pretreat susceptible areas such as the pant hem and waistline.
+Use a Stain Brush to work the solution into the fabric.
 Always test in an inconspicuous spot first before applying to stains.

 Select Your Cycle: Select the normal cycle on your machine and make sure the water temperature is cold when laundering blue or dark denim.
-Add Denim Wash considering the machine type and load size.
-When washing white denim, select hot water and add 1 capful of All-Purpose Bleach Alternative to the load with Denim Wash.
+Always turn jeans inside out before washing.
+For jeans with embellishment, place inside a large Mesh Bag for extra protection.

 Air It Out